vogler75/winccua-mcp-server/README.md

 The MCP server will start and listen on port `3000` by default.
 MCP requests are expected at the `/mcp` endpoint (e.g., `http://localhost:3000/mcp`).

+## Disclaimer

+**Security Notice:** This server has not been hardened or secured for production use.
+It is the responsibility of the user to implement appropriate security measures (such as authentication, authorization, network restrictions, and HTTPS) before deploying or exposing this server in any environment.

 ## Connecting with a Claude Desktop Client

 To use this MCP server with the Claude AI desktop application (or other clients supporting `mcp-remote`), you need to configure the client to connect to this server.
 For the Claude Desktop application, this is typically done by editing a `claude_desktop_config.json` file.
 The location of this file varies by operating system but is usually within the Claude application's support or configuration directory.